nfroehberg/RPi_SIM808/readme.md

 - Check/change network operator
 - Read GPS data
 - List contents of ftp directory (though currently gives server error if there are too many items)
+- Read file size from FTP server and use for validation of successful file transfer